 These Living Videos are evergreen, so they’ll never be out of date.
 Imagine the possibilities:

-- A customer in the metaverse customizing a product inside a video and sharing it on social media
+- A customer in the metaverse customising a product inside a video and sharing it on social media

 - A local event, airfare or even mortgage offer determined by the user’s location